Volant Aerotech VE25 X1 (technology demonstrator)

 Volant Aerotech was present at the 13th China International Aviation and Aerospace Exhibition held on September 21, 2021.
 In January 2022, the company signed an eVTOL Partnership for Safety Plan with the Civil Aviation Authority of China (CAAC).
 The company first raised seed funding in millions (USD) in 2021 and then closed pre-A series fundraising in June 2022 of over 100 million RMB (15 million USD).

-The VE25 X1 is a passenger eVTOL full-scale technology demonstrator to validate the aerodynamics, systems and configuration of the aircraft.
+The VE25 X1 is a full-scale passenger eVTOL technology demonstrator to validate the aerodynamics, systems and configuration of the aircraft.
 The technology demonstrator is a five seat passenger aircraft, has eight VTOL propellers for lift, has two tail mounted pusher propellers for forward flight and has fixed skid landing gear.
 The company started assembly of the VT-25 X1 technology demonstrator in June 2022 in Yixing, Jiangsu Province, China.

 The aircraft design has been made to reduce the complexity of the aircraft which increases safety and reduces the weight of the aircraft.
 The redundancy of eight dedicated VTOL propellers and two pusher propellers also increases the safety of the aircraft.
 In addition, the aircraft has been designed to have a longer range than its multicopter cousins.
 As electric aircraft have less parts than conventional aircraft, this design will help keep production costs down, the purchase price down, keep maintenance costs down, increase the service life of the aircraft will lower cost for passenger mileage.